 In case you don't know about Sally Fallon and the Weston A Price Foundation, please research them!
 They make the case for traditional foods and eating the way our ancestors ate---not necessarily our paleolithic ancestors, but our more recent ancestors of the past few thousand years.
 These people were the MASTERS of fermentation, food preservation in difficult conditions, and utilizing foods right!

-Note: This article contains affiliate links.
-If you click through and make any kind of purchase, I will receive a very small commission at absolutely no cost to you!
-I greatly appreciate your help supporting Healing Harvest Homestead!
-Thank you!
-Heidi
+FTC Disclosure: This article contains affiliate links.
+If you click through and make any kind of purchase, I may receive a small commission at absolutely no cost to you.

 What You Need to Make Golden Beet Kvass

 3) 1 or 2 tablespoons of organic Turmeric Powder